• Skip to primary navigation

 Everything is going to cook in one pan, and you won’t have to remove anything from the pan during the cooking process.

 Start by heating the avocado oil over medium-high heat in a large 5-quart non-stick pan.
-Add ground turkey and onion and cook until meat is no longer pink, about 8 minutes.
-Add garlic, red pepper, chili powder, cumin and salt and cook for another 1-2 minutes.
+Add the onions and cook for a few minutes until they soften.
+Then add the ground meat and cook until the meat is no longer pink, about 8 minutes.
+Add the garlic, red pepper, jalapeno, chili powder, cumin, and salt, and cook for another 1-2 minutes.

-Add the diced tomatoes, corn, black beans and salsa and mix well.
+Add the canned diced tomatoes, corn, black beans, and salsa and mix well.

-Next, add brown rice noodles and chicken broth.
-Continue to mix until all the ingredients are well combine.
+Next, add the brown rice noodles and chicken broth.
+Continue to mix until all the ingredients are well combined.
 Bring the mixture to a boil before turning down the heat to a rolling boil (low).
-Cover and cook until the noodles are cooked al dente, about 10-15 minutes.
+Cover and cook until the noodles are cooked through, about 10-15 minutes.

-You’ll want to watch the cooking process and adjust the amount of liquid, as needed.
-If the noodles are not cooked enough, add more chicken broth and keep mixture at a rolling boil.
 There should be some liquid left in the pan when all is said and done.
-The extra liquid will thicken from the starch in the noodles and give the final dish a wonderful saucy texture.
+The extra liquid will thicken as it cools and give the final dish a wonderful saucy texture.

-You can also add more salt and pepper to taste, as well as top everything with fresh cilantro and slices of avocado (optional).
+You can also add more salt to taste, as well as top everything with fresh cilantro and slices of avocado (optional).

-Store leftovers in a sealed container in your fridge for up to four days.
-I often portion out the leftovers into these glass storage containers so everyone has a lunch ready for the next day.
+Store leftovers in a sealed container in your fridge for up to a week.
+I often portion out the leftovers into these glass storage containers so everyone has lunch ready for the next day.

 Substitutions and Additions

-This recipe is quite forgiving, so feel free to add or omit ingredients as desired.
+This one-pot taco pasta skillet recipe is quite forgiving, so feel free to add or omit ingredients as desired.

-Meat: I like to use ground turkey, but you could also use ground beef.
+Meat: You can use ground turkey or ground beef.
 Make sure the meat is cooked through before adding all the other ingredients.

 Pasta: See notes above about why I use Tinkyada brown rice pasta.
 I cannot guarantee the taste or texture if you use other gluten-free pasta brands.